-Nitrites are the most common killers of aquarium fish so they are the compounds we must guard against in the Nitrogen Cycle.
+Nitrites are the most common killers of aquarium fish so they are the compounds to guard against in the nitrogen cycle.
 Nitrites occur in the aquarium through the partial oxidation of ammonium ions.
-Nitrite-loving bacteria then convert the nitrite into nitrate (nit-RATE) (step 3), thereby rendering it mostly harmless.
+Nitrite-loving bacteria then convert the nitrite into nitrate (step 3), thereby rendering it mostly harmless.

 The simplest first step in preventing nitrite build-up is to feed sparingly, making sure there are not too many animals in the tank.
 Secondly, carry out a partial water change regularly (not exceeding 20% of the total volume) with well-aged water, not tap water.